Improve Bladder Control

 If you are looking to find ways to help improve bladder control,

-Dr. Kimberley Bell, DPT may help with her Improve Bladder Control Re-Training Program.
+Dr. Kim Bell, DPT may help with her Improve Bladder Control Re-Training Program.

 DR. BELL'S IMPROVE BLADDER CONTROL